A great way to train your mind to see something good in everything is to ask this question, what’s right about this situation I’m not getting?1

 For example, believing, “if it’s not one thing it’s another.”

-With that belief, you have created a ceiling for your happiness.
+With that belief, you have created a ceiling on your happiness.

 What happens next?